Die Hard with a Vengeance: Plot

 The Bonwit Teller department store in New York City is blown up by a bomb during the morning commute.
 A man identifying himself as "Simon" telephones the New York Police Department (NYPD) and claims responsibility.
 Making demands in the form of a 'Simon Says' game, he threatens to detonate another bomb unless Police Lieutenant John McClane is sent to Harlem wearing an intentionally provocative sandwich board with a racial slur written on the board.
-The NYPD comply and send McClane to Harlem, where he is confronted by an electrician and shop owner named Zeus Carver.
-McClane explains his situation before a group of men also confront McClane over his sign.
+The NYPD comply and send McClane to Harlem, where he is confronted by a black electrician and shop owner named Zeus Carver.
+McClane explains his situation before a group of black men also confront McClane over his sign.
 Carver intervenes and saves McClane, and they escape in a taxi.

 They arrive at 1 Police Plaza, where Simon demands that the pair follow a timed challenge or he will set off more bombs.
 They agree and McClane eventually boards the 3 train heading towards the Wall Street station in order to defuse a bomb that Simon planted on it.
-Carver arrives at the station before McClane finds the bomb and throws it on the tracks just as it explodes.
-McClane and Carver regroup with the NYPD and meet some FBI and CIA agents, who initially inform the pair that Simon is "Peter Krieg", a mercenary and former colonel in the National People's Army.
+Carver arrives at the station before McClane, who finds the bomb and throws it on from the train the tracks just as it explodes.
+McClane and Carver regroup with the NYPD and meet some FBI and CIA agents, who initially inform the pair that Simon is "Peter Krieg", a mercenary and former colonel in the East German National People's Army.
 They then reveal that Krieg's real name is Simon Peter Gruber, the brother of Hans Gruber, whom McClane killed years earlier in Los Angeles.
 (Note: As depicted in Die Hard (1988).)

 Simon then places another call to the NYPD, informing them that he has planted an explosive in one of the city's elementary schools which is set to explode once class ends and can be triggered by the same radio frequencies used by law enforcement.
 Simon offers to give the authorities the school's location if McClane and Carver follow another timed challenge, warning that he will detonate the explosive if any evacuation attempts are carried out.
 While the pair solve Simon's next challenge, the NYPD begin to search all elementary schools in the city.
 McClane realizes that Simon is attempting to distract the NYPD away from Wall Street, which has no schools, and travels to the Federal Reserve Bank of New York Building.
 He discovers that Simon's men have stolen $140 billion of gold bullion from its vault using dump trucks.
 He follows the trucks into the under-construction New York City Water Tunnel No. 3 while Carver continues Simon's challenges.